-The programme focuses on training highly qualified physiotherapists with an in-depth understanding of physical therapy and the ability to successfully conduct research and further development of the speciality.
+The main focus of the study programme is to prepare highly qualified physiotherapists with an in-depth understanding of physiotherapy and the ability to successfully conduct research and contribute to further development of the speciality.

 Programme Fact File

 The aim of the study programme is to ensure a comprehensive study process and research possibilities.
 RSU has well-equipped classrooms and laboratories, e.g. the Gait Laboratory and Rehabilitation Research Laboratory, which offer extensive possibilities for research, as well as well IT infrastructure and a modern library with direct access to global databases.
 Students can use the state-of-the-art training equipment of the Medical Education Technology Centre and work closely with other RSU structural units and cooperation partners.

 Physiotherapy is a full-time study programme, students attend lectures, take active participation in practical classes, workshops and discussions and study independently.
 RSU has introduced a modern e-learning platform and students are constantly offered new study opportunities.